 “All that glitters is not gold; Often have you heard that told” – The Merchant of Venice

-The world-famous floating city is featured in some of Shakespeare’s most renowned plays; its romantic associations, vivid and appealing culture and truly unique aesthetic make it the perfect stage for the Bard’s masterful brand of storytelling.
+The world-famous floating city is featured in some of the most renowned Shakespeare plays; its romantic associations, vivid and appealing culture and truly unique aesthetic make it the perfect stage for the Bard’s masterful brand of storytelling.
 From tranquil gondola rides along the picturesque network of canals to discovering the intricate detail of Saint Mark’s Basilica, Venice is a must-visit city.

 “Cry havoc and let slip the dogs of war!” – Julius Caesar